-If you have questions about this option, feel free to e-mail Helen: Helen@helenhiebertstudio.com.
+If you have questions, feel free to e-mail Helen: email@example.com.

 Helen Hiebert constructs installations, sculptures, films, artist books and works in paper using handmade paper as her primary medium.
 She teaches, lectures and exhibits her work internationally.
 She has taught at the Penland School, Haystack Mountain School, Women’s Studio Workshop, the Papierwespe in Vienna, Austria and the Oregon College of Art and Craft.
-Helen is the author of the books Playing With Pop-Ups, Playing With Paper, Papermaking with Plants, The Papermaker’s Companion, and Paper Illuminated and writes a column for Cloth Paper Scissors Magazine.
+Helen is the author of the books Playing With Pop-Ups, Playing With Paper, Papermaking with Plants, The Papermaker’s Companion, and Paper Illuminated.
 Helen serves as an advisor for Hand Papermaking Magazine, is a member of the national and international hand papermaking organizations, and writes a weekly blog, The Sunday Paper.

-Our group will spend the mornings working together on step-by-step projects, such as a double pamphlet stitch book with a surprise in the middle, Japanese shoji screens panels, one-sheet book structures, and book pages with pop-ups.
+Our group will spend the mornings working together on step-by-step projects, such as shaped and folded pages, pop-ups, unique book structures, stitched paper pockets and more.

-Dry demonstrations will include multiple ideas for constructing book structures.
-Helen will show a variety attachments and connections that work well with paper (glue, tape, eyelets, sewing, etc.) and we will also explore folding, cutting, weaving, pop-ups and more.
-Helen has an extensive library featuring paper forms and projects that will be available for inspiration.
+Dry demonstrations will include multiple ideas for constructing books, pockets, portfolios and vessels.
+Helen will show a variety attachments and connections that work well with paper (glue, tape, eyelets, sewing, etc).

 The pace will allow for structured teaching and individual meandering.
 You will head home with models, finished objects, and inspiration to continue with your creative work!